EeErNu/Unity-Slippery-Racing/README.md

 ## Current progress:
 ### Car
 * Car can drive forwards / backwards (w, s or arrow up / down).
-* Car can make lef / right turns (a, d or arrow left / right).
+* Car can make left / right turns (a, d or arrow left / right).
 * Car can use handbrake (spacebar).

 ### Track
 * It is possible to drive on track.